patchshorts/cgodwin.io/src/posts/designing-planning-for-business-requirements.md

 * Durable Reduced Availability Storage

 #### Preemptive VMs
-Preemptable VMs are shutdown after 24 hours and google can pause them at any time.
+Preemptible VMs are shutdown after 24 hours and google can pause them at any time.
 Running process on those vms do not stop but they slow to a crawl and speed back up when services become available.
-You can write a rubust application by setting it up to detect the preemptions.
+You can write a robust application by setting it up to detect the preemptions.
 These VMs cost 60-90% or so less than their standard counterparts.